-Once students arrive at school and are noted as present by staff, they are not permitted to leave the premises without adult supervision or specific permission until the end of the school day.
+Once students arrive at school and are noted as present by staff, they are not permitted to leave the premises without adult supervision or specific permission until 2:33 pm.
 Any student departure during the school day will result in a phone call home and the imposition of further consequences at the discretion of the site administrator.
 Repeated violations will be viewed as defiance of school expectations and may result in suspension.
-SECTION 6: CODE OF CONDUCT AND STUDENT CHARACTER